meik99/cloud-computing/README.md

 In the concourse folder, the definition for the actual Concourse deployment can be found.
 There are services and stateful sets for both the web page and the workers.
 There is one web pod and there are three worker pods.
 The web service gets a NodePort to enable access through the Nginx reverse proxy, the workers with their ClusterIP are only accessable from inside the cluster.

-One detail worth discussing is hiding in the definition of the stateful set for the worker.
-The workers are privileged to allow them to start new containers in their pod.
-This is needed beause Concourse runs tests in containers and would not be allowed to if not privileged.
+One detail worth discussing is in the definition of the stateful set for the worker.
+The workers are privileged to allow them access to the Docker process of the host system.
+They need this access to start new containers in their pod, since Concourse runs tasks in containers and would not be allowed to if not privileged.

 ```yaml
 # concourse/statefulset-worker.yaml:36